 Select Realtime data from IDD -> NCEP Model Data -> Global Ensemble Forecast System (GEFS) -> GEFS-Global 1p0deg Ensemble-members -> latest* and click Add Source.

+To ensure that the ensemble’s display uses the native projection of the data, verify that Projections -> Auto-set Projection is enabled in the Main Display.

 Display MSLP data of a few ensemble members.

 In the Fields panel of the Field Selector, select the 2D grid -> Mass -> Pressure reduced to MSL @ Mean sea level field.

-In the Ensemble subset tab, select members .0, 5.0, 10.0, 15.0, and 20.0.
+In the Ensemble subset tab, select (command left-click) members .0, 5.0, 10.0, 15.0, and 20.0.

-In the Times subset tab, select the first 10 times.
+In the Times subset tab, select “Use Selected.”
+Then, select the first 10 times.

 Click Create Display.